YardenAronson/DevOps_final_project/README.md

 ## Installation

-1. Clone the repository to your local machine:
+1. Clone the repository to your EC2: